Bushey Heath tube station

-Bushey Heath was a proposed, but unbuilt, London Underground station in Bushey Heath, Hertfordshire.
+Bushey Heath was a proposed, but unbuilt, London Underground station in Bushey Heath, Hertfordshire, England.
 The planned location of the station was at the junction of the A41 and A411 roads.

 History

 Planning and construction

 The station was the last of three planned by London Passenger Transport Board (LPTB) in 1935 for an extension of the Northern line from Edgware.
 It would have served as the new terminus of the line.
 There was debate about the name for the station, with West Elstree, Caldecote Hill, South Aldenham, Aldenham, Bushey Heath and Aldenham and Bushey and Aldenham being proposed.
 The previous station on the route would have been Elstree South to the east.